 - Add warm water and a small amount of dish soap.

 - Keep adding more warm water until it runs clear.
-The best part is that the ice helps to sharpen the blades while it cleans!
 You can also chuck half a lemon to help break down any staining.

 - Rinse well and dry.

-- Cover the newly sharpened blades with an old washcloth and scrub away any remaining mineral deposits with a stiff natural bristle brush.
+- Cover the blades with an old washcloth and scrub away any remaining mineral deposits with a stiff natural bristle brush.

 - Rinse and dry thoroughly.
 Your blender jar should be sparkling and clear.